mdb/mdb.github.io/content/blog/2022-11-20-kubernetes-operators.md

 * a resource is a Kubernetes API endpoint pertaining a collection of a certain **kind** of object.
 Pods, Services, ConfigMaps, and Namespaces are common, core examples.
 * a custom resource enhances the built-in Kubernetes API via a **Custom Resource Definition** or via **API aggregation**

 Custom resources can be created via the [CustomResourceDefinition API](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) by specifying the custom resource in YAML, then `kubectal apply -f`-ing the YAML file to install the resource into the cluster.
-For example, the following offers the beginnings of a `Foo` custom resource definition:
+For example, the following offers the beginnings of a hypothetical `Foo` custom resource definition:

 ```yaml
 apiVersion: apiextensions.k8s.io/v1